jonchuaenzhe/resnet-ecg-classifier/README.md

 ![resnet](images/resnet.png)

-As the ECG is a time-series data but usually interpreted by doctors as an image, a 1D CNN with a ResNet architecture was used, as it seemed to perform best based on literature.
+A 1D CNN with a ResNet architecture was used, as it seemed to perform best based on literature.
 To prevent overfitting, a relatively small model of less than 500,000 weights with just 3 Residual Blocks was used.
-It was trained from scratch on the ECG data, as there are no suitable transfer learning models available.

 ## Training

 Four different models were trained for each of the conditions to ensure highest accuracy.
 Running their respective jupyter notebooks after generating the "full_dataset.csv" file will execute the steps required to train the model.
 Some of the key steps in the training are detailed below:

-### Data Augmentation

-Most ECG signals have 3 forms of noise: (1) Baseline Wander - a low frequency noise, (2) Power Line Interferecne - at 50Hz, and (3) Motion Artifacts - similar to random noise.
-These noises were randomly added to training samples during training to increase the model's robustness to noise.
+1. Data Augmentation: Common ECG noise was randomly added to training samples to increase robustness to them.

-### Upsampling

-The number of ECGs with the specified condition is always in the vast minority, thus the data was upsampled to provide greater class balance.
+2. Upsampling: The ECGs with a condition is always in the minority, thus upsampling was done for greater class balance.

-### Data Loader

-It was unfeasible to store all the ECG data on RAM for training.
-Instead, the tf.data.Dataset class was used to execute a function that loads the full ECG data based on the filepath.
+3. Data Loader: tf.data.Dataset class was used to load the ECG data at point of training based on the filepath.

-### Reduce Overfitting

-Some additional steps were taken to reduce overfitting.
-They are as follows:
-1. Adding large L2 regularization parameters on each Conv Layer to prevent large weights
-2. Adding Dropout after each Conv Layer
-3. Adding Label Smoothing to prevent overconfident predictions
-4. Introducing Class Weights to further balance the data

-## Evaluation

-An out-of-sample test set with about 20,000 ECGs (20% of total dataset) was partitioned out before the training steps were executed.
-It was used to evaulate the performance of the model, with the results reported above.
+4. Reduce Overfitting: (a) add L2 regularization to Conv Layer, (b) add DropOut after each Conv Layer, (c) use Label Smooring to prevent overconfident predictions, (d) add class weights to further balance data.

 ## Model Usage